WHAT IS A MAKERSPACE?

 Some recommended resources (vetted by Seattle Makers’ own Jeremy Hanson and more)

-Want to connect with other fixers, tool libraries, and maker around Washington?
+Want to connect with other fixers, tool libraries, and makers?

 Join the Repair Economy community hub on Hylo and jumpstart a conversation or even a project!